 ISB encourages and provides all students with the opportunity to maintain and further develop their mother tongue in the DP programme.
-Some of the School Supported Self-paid languages studied in the DP have been Hebrew, Lithuanian, Chinese, Korean, Japanese, Polish, Hindi, Norwegian, Italian, French, Turkish, Russian etc.
+Some of the School Supported Self-Taught languages studied in the DP have been Hebrew, Lithuanian, Chinese, Korean, Japanese, Polish, Hindi, Norwegian, Italian, French, Turkish, Russian.

-Language B
+Language Acquisition